ckcollab/plithos/README.md

 the reward.
 If you explore it immediately after you get a -1??
 - Have a "goal area" where we think the objective may be, give + some points for going towards it???
 - Reward for moving away from other drones??
+- Penalize for moving out of the area?